ysraell/random-forest-mc/README.md

 - Add parameter for active validation score (like loss) for each set of a given number of trees generated.
 - Add a set of functions for generate perfomance metrics: like trees generation/validation time.
 - Review the usage of `defaultdict` and try use `dict.setdefault`.
+- Review the use of the threshold (TH) for validation process.
+How we could set the dynamic portion?
+How spread the TH?
+The set of rows, for a set of rounds, not reaching the TH, drop and get next?
+Dynamicaly decreasing the TH for each N sets of rows without sucess?
 - Docstring.

 ### TODO v1.1: